RileyAsmundson/music-recommendation-analytics-engine/README.md

 # Music Recommendation Analytics Engine

 ## Project Overview
-A music data analytics engine engineered to discover more human recommendations, inspired by how I like to find new music on spotify.

-Instead of guessing what a song feels like based on clinical audio stats, this project taps into millions of real playlists built by actual people.
-By evaluating how songs are naturally grouped together globally, and using statistical leveling to filter out the noise of massive pop hits, the engine uncovers genuine song connections that capture a real mood rather than commercial popularity.
+A data-driven recommendation system designed to improve music discovery by leveraging human-curated playlist behavior instead of traditional audio-feature-based models.
+By analyzing how millions of users group songs into playlists, the system surfaces context-aware recommendations that better reflect listener intent, ultimately increasing engagement and session time on streaming platforms.

+* **Business Problem:**
+Music streaming platforms struggle to deliver contextually relevant recommendations that capture user intent, often resulting in repetitive or irrelevant suggestions.
+This leads to reduced user engagement, shorter listening sessions, and increased reliance on manual search for music discovery.

 ## System Architecture & Data Pipeline

-The engine is built on a high-performance relational SQLite data warehouse containing **12.8M+ transaction rows** across **231K+ playlists**, **2.7M+ unique tracks**, and **15K+ users**.
-To eliminate data fragmentation and ensure sub-second query execution across a dataset of this scale, the pipeline utilizes a dedicated canonicalization framework and targeted database indexing.
+The system is built on a high-performance SQLite data warehouse containing **12.8M+ records** across **231K+ playlists**, **2.7M+ tracks**, and **15K+ users**, with data modeling and indexing designed to support efficient analytical queries and scalable similarity computations.

 ![Data Warehouse ERD](docs/MR%20Data%20Warehouse.drawio.png)